qiime2/q2-longitudinal/README.md

     --p-no-drop-duplicates
 ```

+The visualization contains boxplots comparing the distributions of pairwise differences in `metric` for each individual in each group between `state-1` and `state-2`.
+"Multiple group tests" lists the results of a Kruskal Wallis test or one-way ANOVA test (depending on whether the `parametric` parameter is set) comparing all groups.
+"Pairwise group comparison tests" lists the results of a series of two-group Mann-Whitney U tests or t-tests (depending on whether the `parametric` parameter is set) between each pair of groups.
+"Multiple group tests" and "pairwise group comparison tests" are both calculated whether two or more groups are actually compared.

 #### Pairwise differences in feature table

 We can also use this method to measure changes in the abundances of specific features of interest.
 In this example, we test whether the abundance of genus Bacteroides changed significantly between 6 and 18 months of life in vaginally born and Cesarean-delivered infants, and whether the magnitude of change differed between these groups.
 Note that `pairwise-differences` accepts a feature table as optional input to extract taxon abundance data.